 Peter Thiel does not believe in competition and competitors in business.
 In fact, according to him, competition is for losers.
 He believes that the best companies find whole new ideas that have not been built and then go ahead to build them.
 They assert themselves in these spaces and become monopolies.

 “Competition is overrated,” Peter Thiel has often said.
 You can see this in his group of startups that he has invested in.
 They almost always live up to this belief and grow to become monopolies in their own new markets.
-Think of Facebook, Palantir, Yelp, LinkedIn, stripe, etc. These companies are incredible monopolies of their markets.
+Think of Facebook, Palantir, Yelp, LinkedIn, Stripe, etc.

 Do not be the entrepreneur who romanticizes competition.
 Instead of scrapping the market for remaining customers after other companies have scooped them Thiel recommends building a new market entirely.
 If you cannot build a new market entirely and you have to compete, then face it and win.
 Take over the market and make it your playing ground.